-Christian psychiatrist Paul D. Meier says that there are “only 3 choices for any person involved in an unhappy marriage: (1) get a divorce —the greatest cop-out and by far the most immature choice; (2) tough out the marriage without working to improve it —another immature decision but not quite as irresponsible as divorce; and (3) maturely face up to personal hang-ups and choose to build an intimate marriage out of the existing one —the only really mature choice to make.”
+Christian psychiatrist Paul D. Meier says there are “only three choices for a person who is involved in an unhappy marriage.
+(1) get a divorce —the greatest cop-out and by far the most immature choice; (2) tough out the marriage without working to improve it —another immature decision but not quite as irresponsible as divorce; and (3) maturely face up to personal hang-ups and choose to build an intimate marriage out of the existing one —the only really mature choice to make.”

-In your case, the moment of truth has come, for your partner probably has already ruled out the second option and chosen the first without even considering the third.
+In your case, the moment of truth has come.
+Your partner probably has already ruled out the second option and chosen the first without even considering the third.
 The question is, “What will you do?”
 Surrender to the pressures of the world’s way of thinking and the emotions of the moment?
-Or make a choice based on confidence in the eternal truths of Scripture?
+Or will you make a choice based on confidence in the eternal truths of Scripture?

 Dr Meier says that when couples run away from their problems by divorcing and remarrying, “then there are four miserable people instead of just two….
 Why spread misery?” he asks.
 “Bad marriages are contagious!
-Numerous psychiatric marriage relationships get divorced —no matter how good their intentions may be —they nearly always remarry into the very same type of neurotic relationship they had before.”
+Numerous psychiatric marriage partners get divorced.
+No matter how good their intentions may be they nearly always remarry into the very same type of neurotic relationship they had before.”

 When you choose the pathway of irrevocable commitment to your mate and your marriage —regardless of how troubled your relationship may seem —you will find that choice leading you into a place of agape love and peace and personal growth.
 These are just some of the rewards, for the chances are very good that you will also be able to enjoy the blessings that God has wanted to bestow on your marriage from the beginning.